tsando/photo-manager/screensaver/README.md

 Based on [these](https://opensource.com/article/19/2/wifi-picture-frame-raspberry-pi) instructions.

 First run `sudo raspi-config`to configure some system options.
 In the configuration tool:
 Go to `Boot Options > B1 > B4 Desktop Autologin (Desktop GUI)` and confirm.
-This might require rebooting the Rpi.
+This might require rebooting the RPi.

-Then install the lightweight slideshow app ['slide'](https://github.com/NautiluX/slide/releases/tag/v0.9.0).
+Then install the lightweight app '[slide](https://github.com/NautiluX/slide/releases/tag/v0.9.0)'.
-First the the dependencies:
+First the dependencies:

 ```
 sudo apt install libexif12 qt5-default
 sudo apt install libexif-dev
 ```

-Then let's switch into the home directory, clone the latest version and build it:
+Then switch into the home directory, clone the latest version and build it:

 ```
 cd